MaterializeInc/materialize/doc/developer/setup-postgres-debezium.md

     been imported.

-    Naturally, if this works at all, it indicates that Debezium is dutifully getting data out of MySQL.
+    Naturally, if this works at all, it indicates that Debezium is dutifully getting data out of PostgreSQL.
 You could, at this point, tear down the setup that is loading `lineitem` into Materialize.

 ## Troubleshooting